 In many cases however, your delivery doesn’t even get that far.
 Every time I’ve had something delivered (to both PO boxes and businesses), the package has instead been held somewhere else for pickup (such as the airport or Fed Ex centre), and I’ve received a phone call to come pick it up.

-Thus, phone numbers are an imperative part of any formal address in Grenada!
+Thus, phone numbers are an imperative part of any formal Grenada address!

 Failing any of the above address options, services like FedEx and DHL also allow you to have something shipped to their centre for pick-up without providing a local address.